fullstack-devzone/fullstack-devzone/README.md

 ### Run Postman collection

-Assuming the backend API application is running on http://localhost:8080/ and there are 2 users exists with following credentials:
+Assuming the backend API application is running on http://localhost:8080/ and there are two users exists with the following credentials:

 * **Admin**: admin@gmail.com/admin
 * **Normal User**: siva@gmail.com/siva